CY83R-3X71NC710N/distracting-websites/README.md

 * Focus Apps: Apps like Freedom or Cold Turkey can block distracting apps and websites across devices, often with scheduling features.
 Again, they usually rely on pre-defined lists.

 # Privacy/Security Issues:
-Manual lists can be used and inputed by the user for sites the AI should not analyze, these include banking sites, etc.
+Manual lists can be used and inputed by the user for sites the AI should not analyze, these include banking sites, etc. Or...
+Another solution would be completely running the AI locally, this would slow down the computer and likely have safety if local files are deleting using urandom overwrite.

 # Ambitious Is it achieveable?